-Automatic Lamp Changer: A rotating lamp changer containing four 900W tungsten halogen lamps automatically moves a new lamp into operating position when the operating lamp fails.
+Automatic Lamp Changer: A rotating lamp changer containing four 900W-tungsten halogen lamps automatically moves a new lamp into operating position when the operating lamp fails.
 A current sensor in the control module controls the lamp changer operation.

-Remote Control (Optional): Remote control can be accomplished by wire or radio.
+Remote Control (Optional): wire or radio can accomplish Remote control.
 FAA-L-854 receiver and decoder connected to the controller can be used to control the "on-off" function.
 Radio control can be accomplished at a tower or operations office or can be controlled by keying the transmitter of the incoming aircraft.